Distance Learning College Loan Consolidation

 Alternatives to Consolidation

-Despite the decline in student loan consolidation, lenders have rallied to provide borrowers with alternative means to manage unwieldy student loan debt.
-Worth mentioning are the new extended repayment plans many borrowers may have at their disposal.
+Lenders have rallied to provide borrowers with alternative means for managing unwieldy student loan debt.
+Worth mentioning are extended repayment plans which borrowers may obtain.
 Ask your lender for details on customizing your loan repayment.